qWojtpl/AchievementsEngine/README.md

 ## YML Fields:

 <b>
-Every field must be child of "sql"<br>
+Below fields must be child of "sql"<br>
 Database structure will be created automaticlly.<br>
 </b>
 <br>